Compact MPV: History

 Predecessors to the compact MPV segment are the 1977 AMC Concept 80 AM Van, the 1978 Lancia Megagamma and the 1982 Lada X-1 concept cars.

 Early production models of compact MPVs include, the 1982 Nissan Prairie and the 1991 Mitsubishi RVR (marketed as "Space Runner" in Europe and "Expo LRV" in the United States).
-Others include the "well-reviewed but slow-selling" 1984-1987 Honda Civic Wagon and the 1982-1988 Tercel Wagon.
-The Nissan Axxess had limited space behind its the second row seats, but featured rear sliding doors on both sides making it like a minivan that was "shrunk in the dryer."
-The Mazda 5 from 2005 to 2015.
+Others include the "well-reviewed but slow-selling" 1984–87 Honda Civic Wagon and the 1982-1988 Tercel Wagon.
+The Nissan Axxess had limited space behind its second row seats, but featured rear sliding doors on both sides making it like a minivan that was "shrunk in the dryer."
 Although not classified at the time as MPVs, but variously described as space-efficient small people movers, functional high station wagons, or small vans.
-Examples of models - that consumers in the U.S. seemed to avoid because of "resistance to obvious utility" - include the "mini-minivan" 3-door hatchback wagons with a sliding side door on only the passenger side that were marketed as the Eagle Summit Wagon, Mitsubishi Expo, and Plymouth Colt Vista.
+Examples of models – that consumers in the U.S. seemed to avoid because of "resistance to obvious utility" – include the "mini-minivan" 3-door hatchback wagons with a sliding side door on only the passenger side that were marketed as the Eagle Summit Wagon, Mitsubishi Expo, and Plymouth Colt Vista.

 Some claim that the 1996 Renault Scénic is credited with creating the compact MPV segment.

 The 1999 Opel/Vauxhall/Chevrolet Zafira was the first compact MPV with seven seats.